iloveTheRain/TempCleanerv1.0/README.md

 Grab the .exe from the TempCleanerv1.0 folder in this repo or download the whole folder if you want everything.

+**`If you exprince any issues with the exe don't forget to run it as admin check the note inside the folder for more info`**

 ---

 ## 🖥️ How to Use